ANUSA Legal Service Charter

 • Employment related disputes

-• Intellectual property (including assignment agreement and IP licences)
+• Intellectual property (including assignment agreements and IP licenses)

 • Contracts and early stage commercial ventures